egovernment/eregistrations/documentation/sections.md

 You don't have to (and usually shouldn't) iterate manually over `formSections` (the section's collection) to get overall section's status.
 That's because once you define `formSections` property, another property with the name `yourSectionsPropertyNameStatus` (in our example `formSectionsStatus`) will be created as well.
 The `formSectionsStatus` will give you the total status of sections it contains.
 Sometimes your form is prefilled with some values like for example user's email.
 It may happen that you don't want to calculate status for such prefilled property, in other words you want the status to ignore email as long as email is ok.
-In that case you can use use `excludedFromStatusIfFilled` method from constructor.
+In that case you can use use `excludedFromStatusIfFilled` method.

 ####Status weight####